NeVAE: A Deep Generative Model for Molecular Graphs: Introduction

-We evaluate our model using molecules from two publicly available datasets, ZINC~\cite{irwin2012zinc} and QM9~\cite{ramakrishnan2014quantum}, and show that our model beats the state of the art in terms of several relevant quality metrics, \ie, validity, novelty and uniqueness.
-We also observe that the resulting latent space representation of molecules exhibit powerful semantics---we can smoothly interpolate between molecules---and generalization ability---we can generate (valid) molecules that are larger than any of the molecules in the datasets.
-Finally, by utilizing Bayesian optimization over the latent representation, we can also identify molecules that maximize certain desirable properties more effectively than alternatives.
-We are releasing an open source implementation of our model in Tensorflow as well as synthetic and real-world data used in our experiments\footnote{ \url{https://github.com/Networks-Learning/nevae}}.
+We experiment with molecules from two publicly available datasets, ZINC~\cite{irwin2012zinc} and QM9~\cite{ramakrishnan2014quantum}.
+First, we show that \ourmodel{} beats the state of the art in terms of several relevant quality metrics, \ie, validity, novelty and uniqueness, and the resulting latent space representation of molecules exhibits powerful semantics---we can smoothly interpolate between molecules---and generalization ability---we can generate (valid) molecules that are larger than any of the molecules in the datasets.
+Then, we demonstrate that, for several properties of interest (\eg, solubility in water), our gradient-based algorithm is able to successfully optimize \ourmodel{}'s decoder for property oriented molecule generation.
+In particular, the optimized decoder is able to identify molecules with property values $121$\% higher than those identified by several state of the art methods based on Bayesian optimization and reinforcement learning and, given a mo\-le\-cule of interest, it is able to optimize the spatial configuration of its atoms for greater stability, \ie, lower potential energy.
+To facilitate research in this area, we are releasing an open source implementation of our model in Tensorflow as well as synthetic and real-world data used in our experiments\footnote{ \url{https://github.com/Networks-Learning/nevae}}.